abau171/shinythings/README.md

 # ShinyThings Ray Tracing Renderer
 ![render of the provided example scene](example_renders/feature_scene_540p_3m14s.png)

-## About
+### About

-ShinyThings is a simple ray tracing renderer build using Python 3 and C.  The bulk of the rendering is written in C for maximum performance, but is written as a Python C Extension to access some of Python's higher-level facilities for ease of use.
+ShinyThings is a simple ray tracing renderer build using Python 3 and C extensions.
+The bulk of the rendering is written in C for maximum performance, but is written as a Python C Extension to access some of Python's higher-level facilities for ease of use.
 Once ShinyThings is installed, a Python script which procedurally builds a scene may be run, which in turn invokes the rendering engine.
 When rendering is complete, the engine returns an image which can be saved or displayed all within Python using Pillow `Image` objects.

 The image above was rendered with ShinyThings to showcase as many features as possible.
 It displays simple Phong reflection models (see Stanford bunny), as well as more complex features such as colored translucency and refraction (see Lucy, tinted glass angel statue).
 It was rendered at a 960x540 resolution using the provided `run.py` example script on a 3.7 GHz Intel i3-4170 processor in 3 minutes and 14 seconds.  [π](https://en.wikipedia.org/wiki/Pi)

-## Features
+### Features

 - spheres & planes
 - complex triangle models
 - Phong reflection model